Current Ministry Location: Pittsburgh, PA

-Sister Joyce was born in Pittsburgh, PA.
-After graduating from St. James Elementary and Sacred Heart High School, both in Pittsburgh, she attended Robert Morris College where she earned a certificate in Secretarial skills.
-Sister Joyce earned a B.S. in Medical Technology from Duquesne University and then worked in Columbia Hospital Forbes System in Pittsburgh from 1974-75.
+Sister Joyce was born March 23rd, 1950 in Pittsburgh, PA to Virginia (Kobulinsky) Hylazewski and Barney Hylazewski, she also had one brother.
+After graduating from St. James Elementary and Sacred Heart High School in 1974 in Pittsburgh, she attended Robert Morris College where she earned a certificate in Secretarial skills in 1970.
+Sister Joyce earned a Bachelor of Science in Medical Technology from Duquesne University in 1974 then worked in Columbia Hospital Forbes System in Pittsburgh from 1974-75.
 She continued her work as a medical technologist in Columbia Hospital for Women in Washington, D.C. from 1975-1980.

-Sister Joyce entered the Maryknoll Sisters in 1980 and was assigned to Bolivia in 1982.
-After language school she went to Montero, Bolivia where she worked with Mothers Clubs for two years.
-In 1984 Sister Joyce went to Capinota, a rural town outside of Cochabamba, Bolivia, where she did pastoral work in the local parish.
+Sister Joyce received her first assignment to Bolivia in 1982.
+After language school she went to Montero, Bolivia where she worked with Mothers’ Clubs for two years.
+In 1984 Sister Joyce went to Capinota, a rural town outside of Cochabamba, Bolivia, where she served as a Pastoral Sister in the local parish.
 In 1996, Sister Joyce moved to Sacaba and entered into a prison ministry in Cochabamba.

 In January of 1998, Sister Joyce returned to the Maryknoll Sisters Center, Maryknoll, NY to give Congregational Service as one of the coordinators of Sisters living at the Center.